LucasCosas/workshop-mlops-iot/README.md

 Run the pipeline.

+While the pipeline is running you can continue the steps

 ### Training and Registering pipeline

-While the pipeline is running you can continue the steps

-The pipeline above did a few things:
+The pipeline above will do a few things:

 Registered a datastore pointing to a BLOB
 Registered a dataset